Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

     In this case, the certificate is accepted immediately after the {{RFC5280}} trust chain checks.
     This MUST NOT be used outside of trusted network environments or without additional certificate attribute checks in place.
 * Implementations MAY allow a configuration of a set of additional properties of the certificate to check for a peer's authorization to communicate (e.g. a set of allowed values in subjectAltName:URI or a set of allowed X.509v3 Certificate Policies).
-* When the configured trust base changes (e.g., removal of a CA from the list of trusted CAs; issuance of a new CRL for a given CA), implementations SHOULD renegotiate the TLS session to reassess the connecting peer's continued autorization.[^may-should-trustbase]{:jf}
+* When the configured trust base changes (e.g., removal of a CA from the list of trusted CAs; issuance of a new CRL for a given CA), implementations SHOULD renegotiate the TLS session to reassess the connecting peer's continued authorization.[^may-should-trustbase]{:jf}

 [^dtls-ca-ind]: TODO: CA-Indication for DTLS.
 [^ipaddr-cidr]: TODO: Find out if there are matching rules for subnet configuration.